cybernerd007/MultiFriend/README.md

 ## 🎮 About

-**MultFriend Me** is a program that lets you play with your friends with **full interactivity between all players**.
+**MultFriend Me** is a program that lets you play with your friends with **full interactivity among all players**.
 Simple, fun, and open source!

 ---